Tales To Astonish #75-77 (Hulk)

 Rick is being held prisoner or more accurately as bait to lure the Hulk back to the missile base (although as one soldier correctly points out, it's not like the army could actually do anything if the Hulk did show up).
 Apparently the President of the United States has been let in on the secret of the Hulk's secret identity, so Rick is demanding to speak to the president.
 Naturally he's considered a crackpot.
 But the Hulk decides to put on the Ultimate Machine at this moment.
 He can't handle the influx of information, but he does pick up Rick saying that he needs to go to the White House to tell the President.
 This was actually the work of the Watcher, who is apparently addicted to interfering with the Earth.
 Every time we see this guy, it's "I'm sworn not to interfere, but just this once....".

 Everyone assumes that the Hulk is heading towards the White House to attack it, so they zap him with the T-Gun.
 This isn't a very smart move.
 First of all, this is its first usage - General Ross was meant to be testing it, not using it as a last defense for the President.
 Second, they just got over talking about how they didn't trust Banner and suspected him of being a traitor.
 They even raised the possibility that the T-Gun might be a giant booby trap.
-And Talbot has for some time suspected Banner of being in cahoots with the Hulk in some way (man to get that close to the truth but not being able to figure out that the guy they keep finding wandering around in the desert in a pair of torn purple pants after ever Hulk attack isn't actually the Hulk... it's like a mental block or something).
+And Talbot has for some time suspected Banner of being in cahoots with the Hulk in some way (man, to get that close to the truth but not be able to figure out that the guy they keep finding wandering around in the desert in a pair of torn purple pants after every Hulk attack is actually the Hulk... it's like a mental block or something).
 So using a device with an unknown purpose on an ally of the man you suspected to be a traitor isn't in the top ten list of brilliant things to do.

 Or at least it wouldn't be something i would do.
 I must be wrong though, because it works out just fine.
 The "T" stands for time, and the ray throws the Hulk into the far future.